-Here’s how to quit eating and craving junk food
+Here’s how to stop eating and craving junk food

 The obvious addictive sugar foods;